pruzide/loan-default-end-to-end-prediction-system/README.md

 This end-to-end machine learning project predicts whether a customer will default on a loan using the Czech financial dataset.
 It includes model training, explainability with SHAP, and a deployed UI on Streamlit.

+I suggest you to go through the Jupyter Notebook to go through the detailed process of selection of model and experimenting with various features and finalizing SVC as the best model.
+The notebook also has detailed EDA to capture various potential trends which increase credit risk.

 ---

 ## 🚀 Live Demo